Trump Card (2020 film)

-Trump Card is a 2020 American film produced, co-written, and co-directed by right-wing political commentator and filmmaker Dinesh D'Souza.
+Trump Card is a 2020 American right-wing conspiracy propaganda film produced, co-written, and co-directed by right-wing political commentator and filmmaker Dinesh D'Souza.
 The film focuses on "the corruption and gangsterization of socialism in the Democratic Party as embodied by the two remaining presidential candidates, Bernie Sanders and Joe Biden."
 It was originally scheduled to be theatrically released on August 7, 2020, but was later delayed to a digital distribution on October 9, 2020.

 Premise

 D'Souza described the film as "an exposé of the socialism, corruption and gangsterization that D'Souza attempts to attribute to the Democratic Party.
 Whether it is the creeping socialism of Joe Biden or the overt socialism of Bernie Sanders, the film reveals what is unique about modern socialism, who is behind it, why he says it's evil, and how we can work together with President Trump to stop it."

 Release

 The film was initially set to be released by Cloudburst Entertainment in the United States on August 7, 2020, two weeks before the 2020 Republican National Convention.
 It was later delayed due to the ongoing COVID-19 pandemic keeping most domestic theaters closed, and was rescheduled for a digital release sometime in September.
 D'Souza later announced the film would be made available via DVD and video-on-demand on October 9, 2020.